leomol/FPA/README.md

 ## Installation
 * Install MATLAB.
-* Install Curve Fittin Toolbox.
+* Install Curve Fitting Toolbox.
 * Download and extract these scripts to Documents/MATLAB folder.

 Also, if your data was recorded with TDT DAQ: